TentacioPro/plane/README.md

 - No external telemetry unless you opt in with your own keys.
 - Compose files: prefer `docker-compose.yaml`. `docker-compose.yml` and `docker-compose-local.yml` are legacy/dev; only use them explicitly with `-f` to avoid the wrong stack.
 - AI helper rules live in .github/instructions/Copilot.instructions.md.

+## Custom Features (This Fork)

+See `DEV_FEATURES.md` for complete documentation of all customizations:

+- **Password validation bypass** - Skip strength checks for self-hosted convenience
+- **Auto instance setup** - No more getting-started page on fresh installs
+- **Full backup container** - Comprehensive backup/restore with `plane-backup`
+- **Bulk import modal** - UI for importing all entity types with cross-references
+- **God-mode bypass** - Admin panel routing disabled to prevent redirect loops

 ## License